General Atomics Mojave: Operational history

 On 13 April 2024, General Atomics conducted live fire tests with DAP-6 minigun pods, destroying several ground targets, including a pickup truck, and expending over 10,000 rounds of ammunition.
 GA-ASI partnered with Dillon Aero to fit DAP-6 minigun pods to the Mojave.
 This was the first time guns were used on a General Atomics UAS.

 On 12 November 2024, Gray Eagle STOL UAV, which is the name of the mass-produced version of the Mojave, performed a take-off test on ROKS Dokdo, an amphibious assault ship of the Republic of Korea Navy.
 The UAV took off from Dokdo, flew twice close to her port side to perform a "simulated landing procedure", but did not land on the ship.
+It then headed to the Naval Air Command in Pohang and landed on the runway there.